 As we all know, deliveries sometimes develop in rather tricky ways,

 and prolonged second stage of labor occures which may result in maternal exhaustion, or foetal distress.
 It needs more than an experienced midwife, but hopefully less than a caesarian section to bring such a birthgiving to it’s good end.

-For such cases, we seekED to add assisting delivery systems to our delivery-room. soon we be fully equipped.
+For such cases, we seeked to add assisting delivery systems to our delivery-room, and were successful during the year 2020.

 There are some simple assisting delivery systems available, namely obstetric forceps and ventous cups.
 Still, they are quite costy for such a small and non-profit clinic like our’s, expecially since transport costs must also to be taken into account.